Dougie Freedman: Bolton Wanderers

 On 23 October 2012, Crystal Palace released a statement announcing "that first team manager Dougie Freedman has joined Bolton Wanderers."
 At the time Bolton, in 16th place in the Championship, were 12 places below Crystal Palace in 4th.
 Bolton confirmed the appointment on 25 October.
 His first match in charge of Bolton finished in a 2–1 win over Cardiff City.
 His first signing as Bolton manager was that of Norwich City midfielder Jacob Butterfield on a month-long loan.

 Throughout November, Freedman's first full month in charge, his new team remained undefeated, the first time they had achieved this for two years.
-He went on to lead Bolton Wanderers to five wins in a row for the first time since 2006 in the late push for promotion, taking the club from 20th to 7th position in the Championship.
+He continued to lead Bolton Wanderers to five consecutive wins (last done in 2006) in the late push for promotion, taking the club from 20th to 7th position in the Championship.
 Bolton narrowly missed out on qualifying for the play-offs on the final day of the season, whereas Crystal Palace made it into the play-offs and ultimately ended up winning the play offs and being promoted.
 After guiding Bolton to a late push for the play-offs, Freedman won the Football League Championship Manager of the Month award for April 2013.
 The 2013–14 season was less successful as Bolton were inconsistent and finished in 14th, their first win not coming until October.

 The 2014–15 season started similarly, Bolton failed to win any of their first 6 games and only one of the first ten.
 Freedman left the club on 3 October 2014 by mutual consent.